XNet-Enhanced Deep BSDE Method and Numerical Analysis: Introduction

-Although traditional numerical methods such as the Finite Difference Method (FDM) and Finite Element Method (FEM) perform well in handling low-dimensional cases (e.g., $d=1, 2, 3$), they struggle to solve high-dimensional problems due to the "curse of dimensionality" \textsuperscript{\cite{weishu1}}.
+Although traditional numerical methods such as the Finite Difference Method (FDM) and Finite Element Method (FEM) perform well in handling low-dimensional cases ($d \leq 3$), they struggle to solve high-dimensional problems due to the "curse of dimensionality" {\cite{weishu1}}.

-Recent advancements in deep learning methods, such as Physics-Informed Neural Networks (PINNs) \textsuperscript{\cite{PINN,Shin,Mishra,PINN_2024_1,PINN_2024_2}}, the Deep Galerkin Method \textsuperscript{\cite{DGM, DGM_2024}}, and the Deep Ritz Method \textsuperscript{\cite{Ritz,Ritz_2024}}, have shown promise in solving high-dimensional PDEs like (\ref{bxxpwxpde}).
-However, the sampling strategies within these methods still pose significant challenges when tackling extremely high-dimensional cases (e.g., $d=100, 500, 1000$).
-Therefore, there is a need to explore alternative deep learning approaches based on stochastic processes (Monte Carlo sampling), which include the Deep BSDE method \textsuperscript{\cite{E2017}}, Deep Splitting \textsuperscript{\cite{Beck2}}, and Deep Backward Dynamic Programming (DBDP) method \textsuperscript{\cite{DBDP}}.
-Among these, the Deep Backward Stochastic Differential Equation (Deep BSDE) method is a widely adopted technique for handling such highly high-dimensional PDEs (\ref{bxxpwxpde}).
-This method leverages neural networks to approximate the gradient of the solutions to high-dimensional semilinear parabolic PDEs, utilizing the capacity of these networks to manage the stochastic nature of the solutions.
-Despite its innovative approach, the Deep BSDE method encounters difficulties in approximation, generalization, and optimization errors.
-The key to mitigating these errors lies in the network architecture.
-The universal approximation theorem suggests that while neural networks can theoretically approximate any continuous function, the practical limitations of network size and parameter scalability necessitate a balance between network complexity and computational efficiency \textsuperscript{\cite{weishu}}.
+Recent deep--learning approaches--PINNs~\cite{PINN_2024_1,Mishra,PINN,Shin,PINN_2024_2}, Deep Galerkin~\cite{DGM_2024,DGM}, and Deep Ritz~\cite{Ritz_2024,Ritz}--have shown promise for high--dimensional PDEs.
+However, sampling strategies become challenging in very high dimensions (e.g., $d\!\ge\!100$).
+This motivates alternative deep learning approaches based on stochastic processes (Monte Carlo sampling), which include the Deep Backward Stochastic Differential Equation (BSDE) method {\cite{E2017}}, Deep Splitting {\cite{Beck2}}, Deep Backward Dynamic Programming (DBDP) method {\cite{DBDP}} and recent martingale-based approaches \cite{ cai2024martingale,cai2024soc}.
+Among these, the Deep BSDE method is a widely adopted technique for handling such highly high--dimensional PDEs (\ref{bxxpwxpde}).
+This method leverages neural networks to approximate the gradient of the solutions to high--dimensional semilinear parabolic PDEs, utilizing the capacity of these networks to manage the stochastic nature of the solutions.

-In this context, we introduce XNet \textsuperscript{\cite{XNet1, XNet2}}, a novel neural network architecture that provides notable advantages for solving high-dimensional PDEs.
-XNet is designed to achieve arbitrary-order approximations with far fewer parameters than traditional networks, addressing the intricate balance between approximation accuracy and model simplicity.
-This paper focuses on enhancing the Deep BSDE method by integrating XNet, showcasing through empirical analysis how it surpasses traditional two-layer networks in both accuracy and computational efficiency.

-Our discussion will detail the theoretical underpinnings of XNet, its integration into the Deep BSDE framework, and the consequential improvements in solving high-dimensional PDEs.
-By adopting XNet, this work not only advances the state-of-the-art in PDE solvers but also sets the groundwork for further innovations in computational mathematics.